-The United States Constitution stands as a testament to the tenacity of Americans throughout history to maintain their liberties, freedoms and inalienable rights to every American.
+The United States Constitution stands as a testament to the tenacity of Americans throughout history to maintain their liberties, freedoms and inalienable rights.

 The DAR has also erected a structure that is built in tribute to the Constitution of the United States.
 DAR Constitution Hall, which is a performing arts center, opened in 1929.

 The aims of the Constitution Week celebration are to:

 - Emphasize citizens' responsibilities for protecting and defending the Constitution.

 - Inform people that the Constitution is the basis for America's great heritage and the foundation for our way of life.

 - Encourage the study of the historical events which led to the framing of the Constitution in September 1787.